 The bill’s titles are written by its sponsor.

 Sponsor and status

-This bill was introduced on February 27, 1990, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 27, 1990, in a previous session of Congress, but it did not receive a vote.

 Senator for Utah

 Passed House (Senate next) — Oct 16, 1990